boulder-on/JPassport/README.md

 Roughly in order of importance

 1. Support struct arguments.
-2. Figure out a method to allow custom parameter and return value handling.
+2. Use the Java Micro-benchmarking harness.
-3. Use the Java Micro-benchmarking harness.
+3. Compile classes in memory instead of from disk